Previous SEC Positions:

 The Commission Under Chairman Clayton

-- Furthering the interests of America’s Main Street investors – long a priority of the SEC staff Read More
+- Furthering the interests of America’s Main Street investors—long a priority of the SEC staff—by: Read More [+]

-- Increasing public engagement around the country through roundtables and town halls with Main Street investors
+- Increasing public engagement around the country through roundtables and town halls with Main Street investors; and

-- Updating and enhancing the regulation and oversight of our equity and fixed income markets, taking into account advances in technology and increased interconnectedness Read More
+- Updating and enhancing the regulation and oversight of our equity and fixed income markets, taking into account advances in technology and increased interconnectedness.
+Actions taken include: Read More [+]

-- Enhancing transparency of alternative trading systems and in the municipal market
+- Enhancing transparency of alternative trading systems and in the municipal market; and

-- Making our capital markets, particular our public capital markets, more accessible to businesses and investors, ensuring that the United States continues to be the world’s leader in terms of transparency, effective disclosure and investor protection Read More
+- Making our capital markets, particularly our public capital markets, more accessible to businesses and investors, ensuring that the United States continues to be the world’s leader in terms of transparency, effective disclosure and investor protection.
+This includes: Read More [+]

 The Commission’s rulemaking since 2017 and current rulemaking agenda reflect these areas of focus.

-These areas of focus also are reflected in the Commission’s 2018-2022 Strategic Plan, which also discusses the importance of investing in and developing the Commission’s human capital.
-A point of emphasis made by Chairman Clayton is that the SEC’s people —its human capital—are the agency’s most important resource.
+These areas of focus also are reflected in the Commission’s 2018-2022 Strategic Plan, which also discusses the importance of developing and investing in the Commission’s human capital.
+A point of emphasis made by Chairman Clayton is that the SEC’s people—its human capital—are the agency’s most important resource.
 Over the past several years, they have moved the Commission forward in the face of ever-changing markets as well as well-known and emerging risks.
 A key priority for Chairman Clayton is to continue to invest in and develop the SEC’s human capital.